Flooring Advice & FAQS

 What's the best alternative to wood flooring?

-Where can I have laminate flooring installed?
+Where can I have laminate installed?

 When can a laminate floor be installed in a bathroom?